Marija Šerifović

 Marija Šerifović (Марија Шерифовић, [mǎrija ʃerǐːfovitɕ]; born 14 November 1984) is a Serbian singer.
-Born in Kragujevac, she is arguably best known for winning the Eurovision Song Contest 2007 in Helsinki, Finland with "Molitva", becoming Serbia's first and to date only winning entry.
+Born in Kragujevac, she is best known for winning the Eurovision Song Contest 2007 in Helsinki, Finland with "Molitva", becoming Serbia's first and to date only winning entry.

-Šerifović made her recording debut in 1998 and has released five studio albums as well as numerous standalone singles.
-Additionally, she has served as a judge on the televised singing competition Zvezde Granda since 2015.
+Šerifović made her recording debut in 1998 and has released six studio albums as well as numerous standalone singles.
+Additionally, she served as a judge on the Serbian reality-TV singing competition Zvezde Granda between 2015 and 2025.
 She has won the Artistic Marcel Bezençon Award for "Molitva" and two regional MAC Awards.
 Predominately recognized for balladic songs, Šerifović is often regarded as one of the best female pop vocalists in Serbia.

 Early life

-Šerifović was born on November 14, 1984 in Kragujevac.
+Šerifović was born on 14 November 1984 in Kragujevac.
 She is the only child to musicians Verica and Rajko Šerifović.
+When Verica was nine months pregnant with Marija, Rajko left Verica for another woman with whom he had a son, Danijel Pavlović, who is a singer and vocal coach.
+Marija described her father as a violent alcoholic who would regularly beat her mother.
 According to the column by The Guardians Germaine Greer, she is of Romani descent and has been out as a lesbian since 2004. Šerifović graduated from the First Grammar School in Kragujevac.

 In 1998, she made her recording debut with a television performance of the song "Moje bube", which she recorded with her mother.

 Career

 2003-2006: Career beginnings, Naj, Najbolja and Bez ljubavi

 Her debut album Naj, Najbolja was released under City Records in 2003.
-The following year, Šerifović participated at the Pjesma Mediterana music festival in Budva with the song "Bol do ludila", winning the frist prize.
+The following year, Šerifović participated at the Pjesma Mediterana music festival in Budva with the song "Bol do ludila", winning the first prize.
 In 2006, she released her second album Bez Ljubavi, which was a year later promoted with her first solo concert at Sava Centar in Belgrade.